jeroenvandisseldorp/ksml/docs/tutorials/intermediate/joins.md

 ### Use Case: Activity Enrichment with Location

 Enrich user activity events with location data, preserving all activities even when location information is missing.

+**What it does:**

+- **Produces activities and locations**: Creates user_activity_events stream and user_location_data table, with some users having location data, others not
+- **Uses leftJoin**: Joins activity stream with location table - preserves all activities even when no location data exists for user
+- **Handles missing data**: valueJoiner receives null for location when user not in location table, includes null-check logic
+- **Enriches optionally**: Adds location data when available, leaves location fields empty/null when not available
+- **Preserves all activities**: All activity events flow through to output regardless of whether location data exists, maintaining complete activity stream

 ??? info "Producer: User Activity and Locations (click to expand)"